Why Evaluate Single-Agent Ziftomenib in NPM1+ R/R Acute Myeloid Leukemia?

 New targeted therapies are needed to improve outcomes for patients with NPM1-mutant relapsed/refractory acute myeloid leukemia.

-Ghayas C. Issa, MD, MS, the presenting study author and an associate professor in the Department of Leukemia and in the Department of Genomic Medicine in the Division of Cancer Medicine at the University of Texas MD Anderson Cancer Center, spoke with CancerNetwork® at the conference after the presentation.
+Ghayas C. Issa, MD, MS, the presenting study author and an associate professor in the Department of Leukemia and the Department of Genomic Medicine in the Division of Cancer Medicine at The University of Texas MD Anderson Cancer Center, spoke with CancerNetwork® at the conference after the presentation.

-Issa stated that lab evidence showed that disrupting the interaction between menin and KMT2A should lead to responses in this NPM1-positive patient group, and these results corroborated that.
+Issa stated that laboratory evidence showed that disrupting the interaction between menin and KMT2A should lead to responses in this NPM1-positive patient group, and these results corroborated that.

-KOMET-001 was a single-cohort trial that enrolled patients 18 years and older with NPM1-mutated relapsed/refractory AML, all of whom received 600 mg of ziftomenib once daily in the phase 2 portion.
+KOMET-001 was a single-cohort trial that enrolled patients 18 years or older with NPM1-mutated relapsed/refractory AML, all of whom received 600 mg of ziftomenib once daily in the phase 2 portion.

 Transcript: